MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 ## Features matrix

-Python support can be installed in the following editions of Visual Studio as described in the [installation guide](installing-python-support-in-visual-studio.md):
+Python features can be installed in the following editions of Visual Studio as described in the [installation guide](installing-python-support-in-visual-studio.md):

 - [Visual Studio 2017 (all editions)](https://www.visualstudio.com/vs/)
 - [Visual Studio 2015 (all editions)] (https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs)